MGdata148/foodborne-disease-outbreaks/README.md

 - `hospitalizations` - the number of individuals who required hospitalization as a result of the illness
 - `fatalities` - the number of deaths attributable to the illness

+Despite the main table two dimension tables were prepared: `food_categories` and `species_categories`.
+Additional tables contain more general information on contaminated food and contamination agent to enable better data analysis.

 ### Research questions
 1. How have foodborne disease outbreaks evolved over time?
 2. Which foods and locations pose the highest risk for foodborne disease contamination?